Carbon Monoxide Safety

 - Vision problems

-What to do if you suspect CO poisoning
+What to do if you suspect carbon monoxide poisoning

-If you believe you’re being poisoned by CO, or if your CO alarm goes off:
+If you believe you’re being poisoned by CO, or if your CO alarm goes off, take these steps immediately

 - Get everyone out of the building, including pets